 11 totalThis program enables arts organisations to deliver annual programs that develop and share high-quality art experiences, create opportunities for Tasmania's professional artists and arts workers, build partnerships that strengthen the arts sector, and connect with audiences and the wider community.
 Eligible costs include administrative costs, creative development and research, market and audience development, presenting work, and professional development opportunities.

-An annual scholarship program supporting Tasmanian dancers aged 17-26 to undertake professional development activities through national or international travel for at least three months.
-Funds can be used for artist wages and fees, travel costs, study at dance education institutions, residencies with professional dance companies, and mentorships.
+An annual scholarship supporting Tasmanian dancers aged 17-26 to undertake professional development activities through national or international travel for at least three months.
+Funds can support dancing with professional contemporary dance companies, studying at dance education institutions, residencies, and mentorships with other dancers.

 Supports Tasmanian dancers aged between 17 and 26 to travel nationally or internationally for professional development.
 This scholarship enables young dancers to pursue training, performance opportunities, and career advancement outside Tasmania.

 Arts Tasmania offers grants and funding to support Tasmanian artists and arts workers, arts businesses and arts organisations delivering activities in Tasmania, and Tasmanian small museums and collections.
-Arts Tasmania also offers public art commissions.
+The program also offers public art commissions.

 An Australian Government program that supports sustainable cultural development in regional and remote communities in Australia.
 The fund awards grants for projects and programs that encourage participation in and access to arts and culture, develop partnerships and networks, build audiences, and increase employment opportunities for regional and remote artists.